AnkitTsj/AnkitTsj/README.md

-- 👋 Hi, I’m Ankit
-- 👀 I’m interested in developing Artificially Intelligent Systems.
-- 💞️ I’m looking to collaborate on projects that utilise Deep Learning to solve problems.
+- 👀 I build networks that enable machine to imitate humans.